 I have spent the majority of my career researching and developing best practices related to helping people with the most significant disabilities get real jobs with real wages in the community.
 During my tenure, I have seen thousands of people with intellectual and developmental disabilities become successfully employed and economically self-sufficient.
 We know how to do this.
 Unfortunately, as a nation, I believe we have failed to invest sufficient resources to disseminate the information and to transform systems so that the majority of people with disabilities now successfully exiting high school and postsecondary programs can get well-paying jobs alongside their peers without disabilities.
 In spite of what we know works, far too many continue to languish in sheltered settings receiving way below subminimum wages, often being paid pennies on the dollar an hour.
 This is due to outdated federal law, section 14(c) of the Fair Labor Standards Act, which continues to allow providers to pay people with disabilities subminimum wages.
 Thirty years after the signing of the Americans with Disabilities Act to prevent such discrimination, this unfair discrimination against people with disabilities must end.

-That is why I was so pleased to see a bill introduced to responsibly phase-out the use of subminimum wages for people with disabilities.
-The Transformation to Competitive Employment Act (H.R.873/S.260) is designed to build capacity and improve the disability employment service system and increase opportunities for competitive integrated employment for individuals with disabilities.
+That is why I am hopeful to see legislation introduced which will responsibly phase-out the use of subminimum wages for people with disabilities, in addition to other important and needed actions.
+The Transformation to Competitive Employment Act is designed to build capacity and improve the disability employment service system and increase opportunities for competitive integrated employment for individuals with disabilities.
 Key features of this bill include:

 It is important to consider these and other provisions of the bill in the context of the 2014 Workforce Innovation and Opportunity Act (WIOA) and the resulting recommendations issued in 2016 by an advisory committee created by this law.
 The Advisory Committee for Increasing Competitive Integrated Employment for Individuals with Disabilities (the Committee) was created by Congress in WIOA and comprised of 25 members.
 These members, appointed by the Secretary of Labor, included 18 citizen members and 7 federal officials.
 The members represented broadly diverse perspectives on employment of people with disabilities.